604-3 A. SEMI-ANNUAL REPORTING

 Example - Medicaid Eligibility is Redetermined

-Marge receives Family Medicaid and Food Stamps for herself and her daughter.
+Marge receives Medicaid and SNAP for herself and her daughter.
 An EIS case alert is received reporting UIB benefit information.
 Check the DOL system to determine if the UIB income is new or changed.
-If it is, redetermine the Food Stamp and Medicaid eligibility using the new UIB income information, and send the appropriate notice action (timely if FS benefits decrease, adequate if FS benefits increase).
+If it is, redetermine the SNAP and Medicaid eligibility using the new UIB income information, and send the appropriate notice action (timely if SNAP benefits decrease, adequate if SNAP benefits increase).

 Example - Fraud Discovers Misinformation Reported at Application